hjoliver/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

 .. ifnotslides::

    Cylc was originally developed for running operational weather forecasting.
-In this section we will outline a basic (dummy) weather-forecasting workflow and explain how to implement it in cylc.
+In this section we will outline how to implement a basic (dummy) weather-forecasting workflow.

    .. note::

       Technically the workflow outlined in this section is a `nowcasting`_ workflow.
       We will refer to it as forecasting for simplicity.

-   A basic weather-forecasting workflow consists of three main steps:
+   A basic weather forecasting workflow consists of three main steps:

 1. Gathering Observations
 ^^^^^^^^^^^^^^^^^^^^^^^^^